BindBC/bindbc-sdl/README.md

             logError(info.error, info.message);
         }

-        // Optionally onstruct a user-friendly error message for the user string msg;
+        // Optionally construct a user-friendly error message for the user string msg;
         if(ret == SDLSupport.noLibrary) {
             msg = "This application requires the SDL library.";